weetmuts/beak/README.md

 Beak will use a snapshot and recreate the old _beakfs_ from that snapshot instead of storing the _beakfs_ files.
 Thus saving disk space.

-`.beak/cache` stores downloaded chunks when you mount remote _backup_ locations or mount them all using the history command.
+`.beak/cache` stores downloaded chunks when you mount remote _storage locations_ or mount them all using the history command.
+It is also used to download index files when checking remote repositories, performing diffs and restores.
 You can clean the cache at any time when you are not mounting or otherwise executing a beak command.

-`.beak/history` is the default location to place the _point in time_ history, if `beak history work:` is invoked without a target directory.
+`.beak/history` is the default directory to place the _point in time_ history, if `beak history work:` is invoked without a target directory.

 ## Command summary

 ```
-beak store     beak restore
+beak store {origin} {storage}    beak restore {storage} {origin}

-beak mount     beak remount
+beak mount {origin} {dir}        beak remount {storage} {dir}

+beak check {storage}

-beak push      beak pull      beak history
+beak push {rule}                 beak pull {rule}

+beak history {rule} [dir]

-beak fetch     beak merge     beak diff
+beak diff {storage/origin/rule} {storage/origin/rule}

 beak shell

 beak config

+beak status

-beak status    beak info      beak check
+beak info

-beak prune     beak pack
+beak prune {storage}          beak pack {storage}
 ```

 ## Development